kubernetes/test-infra/config/jobs/README.md

 For more details, please refer to [How to Test a ProwJob](/prow/build_test_update.md#how-to-test-a-prowjob)

+## Running a Production Job

+Normally prow will automatically schedule your job, however if for some reason you need to trigger it again you have a few options:

+- you can use the rerun feature in prow.k8s.io to run the job again *with the same config*
+- you can use [`config/mkpj.sh`](/config/mkpj.sh) to create a prowjob CR from your local config
+- you can use `bazel run //prow/cmd/mkpj -- --job=foo ...` to create a prowjob CR from your local config

+For the latter two options you'll need to submit the resulting CR via `kubectl` configured against the prow services cluster.

 ## Generated Jobs

 There are some sets of jobs that are generated and should not be edited by hand.